Sodo4082/Chrome_Harpoon/README.md

 ### Installation

-1. Download the repository.
+1. Download the repository, and extract the folder.
 2. Open Chrome and go to `chrome://extensions/`.
 3. Enable **Developer mode** (top right).
-4. Click on **Load unpacked** and select the downloaded folder.
+4. Click on **Load unpacked** and select the downloaded folder (Probably there would be a folder inside the forlder which would have the .html and .js files, select that folder).

 ### Usage